 Second base looks to be one of the more interesting positions in 2012.
 The perceived incumbent, Skip Schumaker, is looking at more of a utility role than in years past while both Daniel Descalso and Tyler Greene have been mentioned as potential starters by Cardinals’ GM John Mozeliak.
 It certainly looks to be the only real positional battle for the Cards entering spring training and it will be one that will have clearly defined battle lines.

 We all know that question #1 for the Cardinals is whether or not Albert Pujols comes back, and that will be keeping John Mozeliak’s attention for most of the next two months.
-I expect it will be a long negotiation while he waits for the market to completely develop.
-I see Prince Fielder signing first, probably something around 5 year, $115 million (in my opinion in Texas or with the … Continue reading

 Trade rumors are swirling around Colby Rasmus like nothing else.
 Then comes the bombshell earlier in the week that Tony LaRussa will be going by performance to determine who gets playing time.
 What that means is that Rasmus is sitting more often and Jon Jayis getting more opportunities.
-I supported that idea.
-I thought it was a good idea.
-I’d wondered aloud if maybe making Rasmus earn his starting job … Continue reading

 The Cardinals’ June swoon leaves me really wishing I had results from May so that I could really have an accurate look at how badly it hurt peoples’ numbers.